dornanv/Dwarf-Galaxy-GCS-Catalog/README.md

 # Literature Catalog of GC System Properties for Dwarf Galaxies

-This repository hosts a literature catalog of dwarf galaxy total stellar, halo, and GCS masses.
+This repository hosts a literature catalog of dwarf galaxy total stellar, peak halo, and GCS masses, with all units in solar masses.
+Please see the paper (Dornan & Harris 2025b) for more information.